Mashobra: Flora and fauna

 Mashobra is part of Shimla Water Catchment and Wildlife Sanctuary.
 The natural vegetation comprises pine, oak, cedar or Himalayan deodar, and rhododendron, as well as maple and horse chestnut.
 The wildlife consists of monkeys, Langurs, jackals, kakkar (barking deer), and the occasional leopard, as well as numerous bird species such as the Himalayan eagle, pheasants, chikor and partridges.

-Educational Institution
+Education

 Himalayan International School at Chharabra is a major residential school in Mashobra.